coffeeflash/tobisyurt/_posts/2022-03-26-docker-registry.md

 ---
 layout: post
 category: [homelab,Docker]
+custom_js: comments
 ---

 I had Dockerfiles lying around at work- and home-servers and also on some laptops.
 So after while searching on different places I felt the urge to organize it.
 I was not comfy to put everything on [Docker Hub](https://hub.docker.com/), because I also wanted the possibility to put some quick and dirty images with hard coded credentials and things I just don't want tu publish.
 To pay for a subscription to be allowed to also host private images ond Docker Hub was also not my thing.